skythelimitdt/natural-disaster-insights/README.md

 - Xpert Learning Assistant
 - ChatGPT
     - Asked for assistance in identifying a Python library for generating unique values.
 ChatGPT suggested the hashlib library, which was used in creating the `ImpactID`.
 It also assisted in formulating the code logic to concatenate key columns and generate unique, consistent identifiers for each row.
 This helped ensure data integrity and avoid duplicate entries.
-- The International Disaster Database - Centre for Research on the Epidemiology of Disasters (CRED)
+- OpenAI.
+(2025).
+Image generated using DALL·E. Retrieved from https://chat.openai.com
+- EM-DAT: The International Disaster Database. (n.d.).
+Retrieved January 25, 2025, from https://www.emdat.be